How to Reconcile in QuickBooks: A Start-To-Finish Guide

 You’ll see two QuickBooks data fields requesting this information.
 Enter it and click “Start reconciling”.
-This is where it pays to have paper copies of all of your account statements saved in one place!
+This is where it pays to know how to reconcile in QuickBooks and to have paper copies of all of your account statements saved in one place!

 Step 3: Analyze Line Items

-Next, it’s time for the most laborious, but important, part.
+Next, it’s time for the most time-consuming, but important, part.

 With your hard copy account statement in front of you and your QuickBooks Online tab open, you’ll double-check each line on the account.
-Note that as you do this, you’ll need to ensure that two conditions are true:
+Note that as you do this, you’ll need to make sure that two conditions are true:

 - The individual line items on QuickBooks match your account statement